 They have dorms with shared bathrooms, private dorms and private cabinas and casas so they have more variety.
 A bed in a shared dorm is $17, a 6 person private is $100 and a cabina is $95.
 You can check availability here.

-This small beach town by Marino Ballena National Park doesn’t have a ton of accommodation options but luckily there are a couple hostels and cheap places to stay.
+Uvita is a small beach town by Marino Ballena National Park.
+It doesn’t have a ton of accommodation options but luckily there are a couple hostels and cheap places to stay.
 Great recommendations for those attending Envision (book early) or just want to spend less on their hotel and more on their activities.

 This eco-friendly hostel is owned by two sisters from California and have done a great job filling the place with positive vibes fun people.
 It’s right in Uvita, just steps away from the national park and beach.
 They have a yoga deck, fully equipped kitchen, hammocks, common area and a bar and restaurant.